sva-dsi/2018-fall-course/README.md

 ## Office Hours

 ```
-Wednesday 5PM- 6PM by appointment
+Friday 5PM- 6PM by appointment
 NOTE: Make sure to make an appointment otherwise I won't be around!
 ```